sbi-dev/sbi/README.md

 [Getting Started](https://sbi-dev.github.io/sbi/tutorial/00_getting_started/) | [Documentation](https://sbi-dev.github.io/sbi/)

 `sbi` is a PyTorch package for simulation-based inference.
-Simulation-based inference is the process of finding parameters of a simulator from observations.
+Simulation-based inference is the process of inferring the parameters of a simulator from observations.

-`sbi` takes a Bayesian approach and returns a full posterior distribution over the parameters of the simulator, conditional on the observations.
+`sbi` takes a Bayesian approach and returns the full posterior distribution over the parameters of the simulator, conditional on the observations.
 The package implements a variety of inference algorithms, including _amortized_ and _sequential_ methods.
 Amortized methods return a posterior that can be applied to many different observations without retraining; sequential methods focus the inference on one particular observation to be more simulation-efficient.
 See below for an overview of implemented methods.

 `sbi` offers a simple interface for posterior inference in a few lines of code